 If you like building stuff like computers or other equipment, think of WordPress.com as sellers of pre-built computers and WordPress.org as the sellers of computer parts.
 If you’d ask me, I always find it more satisfying and fun to build something myself.
 It also allows me to understand the final product better than those who bought it pre-built.

-And there you go!
-Hopefully, you can now make the right choice after understanding the difference between WordPress.com vs WordPress.org, our suggestion would be to opt for a self-hosted version of WordPress.
+While you can now make the right choice after understanding the difference between WordPress.com vs WordPress.org, our suggestion would be to opt for a self-hosted version of WordPress.